Hans-Halverson/myte/spec/grammar.md

 4. Function application (f(x))

-# Numerics
-Values and functions defined with let are numeric, and can only interact with other numbers and numerics.
-General, non-numeric values and functions are defined with the var and def keywords, respectively.

 # Number conversions
 Implicit conversions from int to float are allowed when using arithmetic operators (+, -, /, *, ^) and comparisons (<, <=, >, >=), but not when function arguments.